 Nepal last year experienced more than 12-hour load-shedding, a day during winter season, when its power generation is reduced to minimum level.

-- Govt working to eliminate coal import: Goyal Read more
+- Left objects to coal sector reforms Read more